-David C. King is Senior Lecturer in Public Policy at The Harvard Kennedy School and Faculty Chair of the Masters in Public Administration program.
-Professor King chairs Harvard’s Bi-Partisan Program for Newly Elected Members of the U.S. Congress, and he directs the Program for Senior Executives in State & Local Government.
+David C. King is Senior Lecturer in Public Policy at The Harvard Kennedy School and Faculty Chair of Harvard’s Bi-Partisan Program for Newly Elected Members of the U.S. Congress.
+Professor King joined the faculty in 1992, focusing on the institutions of governing in the United States.
+He currently teaches courses on Congress, interest groups and public policy.
+He also chairs Harvard’s Program for Senior Executives in State and Local Government.

 Professor King is the author, co-author, and co-editor of three books, and he has published in a range of journals, including The American Political Science Review, and The Journal of Politics.
-Professor King’s current research, with James D’Angelo and Brent Ranalli, focuses on the history and consequences of “transparency” reforms in the U.S. Congress.
+His current research project explores the history and consequences of “transparency” reforms in the U.S. Congress.

 Academic Journal/Scholarly Articles